 A toxicologist at the Dunedin centre, Dr Leo Schep, says high caffeine consumption has been implicated in other cases of heart arrhythmia, including among high performance athletes taking supplements.

-Next story in National: New Mansfield works discovered
+Next story in New Zealand: New Mansfield works discovered

 Copyright © 2013, Radio New Zealand